hansung-choi/FAJSCC/README.md

 # FAJSCC

-Implementations of main experiments for the paper "Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient Image Transmission"
+Implementations of main experiments for the paper "Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient and Adjustable Image Transmission"

 ## Requirements
 1. python 3.8.8